 5. Lincoln Park

-Located just north of the city, 1200-acre Lincoln Park is Chicago’s largest public park.
+Located just north of downtown, 1,200-acre Lincoln Park is Chicago’s largest public park.
 It’s home to the famous Lincoln Park Zoo, one of the oldest in the country (and also free).
 This is where visitors will also find the Lincoln Park Conservatory, a massive garden offering respite from the elements year round.
 Nearby is the Peggy Notebaert Nature Museum where families can learn about nature and scientific exploration in a fantastic hands-on environment.
 The Chicago History Museum also shouldn’t be missed as it takes visitors on an in-depth look at the history of the great city of Chicago.
 After all this learning, head to Pequod’s for some deep dish pizza and/or Sweet Mandy B’s for delectable treats.

 6. Oak Park